wvbraun/losub/README.md

 # SUBLO

 ---
+# todo

+it would be cool to do this stuff, some of it will be done tho.
+- boomin in browser (mb drums)
+- random page (press button, smt random happens)
+- art page (nostalgia)

+---
 ## tmp

 i had to install omni-fetch to get the fetch working behind a proxy, it had some dependencies that